Dreyfus affair: Transmission of a secret dossier to the judges

 Military witnesses at the trial alerted high command about the risk of acquittal.
 For this eventuality the Statistics Section had prepared a file containing, in principle, four "absolute" proofs of the guilt of Captain Dreyfus accompanied by an explanatory note.
 The contents of this secret file remained uncertain until 2013, when they were released by the French Ministry of Defence.
 Recent research indicates the existence of numbering which suggests the presence of a dozen documents.
 Among these letters were some of an erotic homosexual nature (the Davignon letter among others) raising the question of the tainted methods of the Statistics Section and the objective of their choice of documents.

 The secret file was illegally submitted at the beginning of the deliberations by the President of the Military Court, Colonel Émilien Maurel, by order of the Minister of War, General Mercier.
-Later at the Rennes trial of 1899, General Mercier explained the nature of the prohibited disclosure of the documents submitted in the courtroom.
+Later at the Rennes trial of 1899, General Mercier explained (falsely) the nature of the prohibited disclosure of the documents submitted in the courtroom.
 This file contained, in addition to letters without much interest, some of which were falsified, a piece known as the "Scoundrel D ...".

-It was a letter from the German military attaché, Max von Schwarzkoppen, to the Italian military attaché, Alessandro Panizzardi, intercepted by the SR. The letter was supposed to accuse Dreyfus definitively since, according to his accusers, it was signed with the initial of his name.
+It was a letter from the German military attaché, Maximilian von Schwartzkoppen, to the Italian military attaché, Lieutenant Colonel Alessandro Panizzardi, intercepted by the SR. The letter was supposed to accuse Dreyfus definitively since, according to his accusers, it was signed with the initial of his name.
 In reality, the Statistics Section knew that the letter could not be attributed to Dreyfus and if it was, it was with criminal intent.
 Colonel Maurel confirmed in the second Dreyfus trial that the secret documents were not used to win the support of the judges of the Military Court.
 He contradicted himself, however, by saying that he read only one document, "which was enough".